Monsoonal Moisture In Northern Arizona

 A monsoonal storm cell passes through the Northern Arizona landscape near The Grand Canyon.

-5 responses to “Monsoonal Moisture In Northern Arizona”
+5 thoughts on “Monsoonal Moisture In Northern Arizona